Approaching the quantum limit of energy resolution in animal magnetoreception: Radical-pair Mechanism

 Lastly, we need to estimate the measurement time $\tau$, given by the lifetime of the ${\rm FAD^{\bullet -}Tr^{\bullet +}}$ radical-pair.
 The lifetime of ${\rm FAD^{\bullet -}Tr^{\bullet +}}$ in vivo is not yet known.
 In vitro measurements at $1~{\rm ^\circ C}$ report $6~{\rm \upmu s}$ \cite{Biskup,Kattnig}.
 As suggested in \cite{Fay}, a lower bound on $\tau$ is given by the electron spin precession time in earth's field, which is $0.7~\upmu{\rm s}$.
 The authors in \cite{Worster} find an operational window of the compass for $\tau=10~\upmu {\rm s}$, given the relaxation produced by rotational motion of the radical-pair, in particular FAD, and taking into account the sharp \enquote{needle} described in \cite{rpm5}.
 The latter is an impressively sharp feature appearing in the angular dependence of the reaction yields for lifetimes larger than $\tau=5~\upmu {\rm s}$, when the realistic hyperfine tensors for ${\rm FAD^{\bullet -}Tr^{\bullet +}}$ are used.
 If we allow ourselves to hypothesize, it seems unlikely that Nature did not evolve to take advantage of this feature.
-Based on all of the above, we here set $\tau=10~\upmu {\rm s}$.
+Based on all of the above, it appears reasonable to set $\tau=10~\upmu {\rm s}$.
+Towards a more general treatment we introduce the dimensionless factor ${\tilde \tau}={\tau\over {10~\upmu {\rm s}}}$, and let $\tau$ vary between $1~\upmu {\rm s}$ and $100 ~\upmu {\rm s}$, thus ${\tilde \tau}$ ranges from 0.1 to 10.

-Putting it altogether, it follows that ${\rm ER}=4.8\times 10^{-6}\hbar$.
+Putting it altogether, it follows that ${\rm ER}=4.8\times 10^{-6}{\tilde \tau}\hbar$.
 Is the ERL violated?
 Not at all.
-The previous result shows that the signal from at least $N_{\rm cry}^0=1/(4.8\times 10^{-6})\approx 2\times 10^5$ cryptochrome proteins must be physiologically integrated in order to obtain the magnetic sensitivity $\delta B$ within the time $\tau$. {\it This is exactly the utility of the ERL, it informs the workings of this magnetoreception mechanism in model-independent ways}.
-If, for example, it is found that indeed there are only $N_{\rm cry}^0$ proteins contributing, then cryptochrome magnetoreception will be working right at the quantum limit.
-On the other hand, it is found that there are e.g. ten times as many proteins contributing, then cryptocrhome magnetoreception will be working at the level of $10\hbar$, and there is in principle room for a ten-fold improvement, were one to mimic Nature.
+The previous result shows that the signal from at least $N_{\rm cry}^0(\tilde{\tau})=1/(4.8\times 10^{-6}{\tilde \tau})\approx 2\times 10^5/\tilde{\tau}$ Cry proteins must be physiologically integrated in order to obtain the magnetic sensitivity $\delta B$ within the time $10{\tilde \tau}~\upmu {\rm s}$. {\it This is exactly the utility of the ERL, it informs the workings of this mechanism in model-independent ways}, using as input a few basic parameters.
+If, for example, it is found that indeed there are only $N_{\rm cry}^0(\tilde{\tau})$ proteins contributing, then Cry magnetoreception will be working right at the quantum limit.
+On the other hand, if it is found that there are e.g. ten times as many proteins contributing, then Cry magnetoreception will be working at the level of $10\hbar$, and there is in principle room for a ten-fold improvement, were one to mimic Nature.